 Financially constrained mortgage servicers destroyed substantial MBS investor value during the financial crisis through their management of delinquent mortgages.
-Servicers are obligated to advance to investors monthly payments missed by borrowers.
+Servicers must advance to investors monthly payments missed by borrowers.
 This paper shows that, to minimize this obligation to extend financing to distressed borrowers, constrained servicers aggressively pursued foreclosures and modifications at the expense of investors, borrowers, and future mortgage performance.
-IV regressions suggest that servicers' financial constraints caused 440,712 additional foreclosures.
-On average, a servicer's financial constraints were responsible for 20.51% of the total investor value destroyed per defaulted loan–causing aggregate investor value destruction of $84 billion.
+It is exactly when the agency frictions between the servicer and the investor are highest that the servicer's financial constraints matter to their decision making.
+IV regressions suggest that, on average, servicers' financial constraints were responsible for 20.21% of the total reduction in investor value per defaulted loan during the financial crisis.

 The U.S. mortgage market exhibits competitive instability in which some lenders emerge rapidly from the fringe to substantial market shares.
 Using inferred discontinuities in application acceptance models to generate local lending shocks, we analyze the impact on a lender of a surge in originations by its competitors.
 We show that the quickest-growing (not the largest) competitors divert applications and originations from other lenders.
 Facing a quickly-growing competitor, banks charge higher interest rates, partially due to the increased risk of their loans.
 Loan performance suffers for other lenders as the quickest-growing competitor's originations increase.